Melkeydev/go-blueprint/docs/docs/advanced-flag/advanced-flag.md

 Docker configuration for go project.

 - **React:**
-frontend written in TypeScript, including an example fetch request to the backend.
+Frontend written in TypeScript, including an example fetch request to the backend.

 To utilize the `--advanced` flag, use the following command: